 The place name literally means "place by the open country," from the Old English "bi" + "feld."

 Early Origins of the Byfeld family

-The surname Byfeld was first found in Northamptonshire, where they held a family seat
+The surname Byfeld was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Byfeld family

 This web page shows only a small excerpt of our Byfeld research.
 Another 178 words (13 lines of text) covering the years 1086, 1273, 1367, 1579, 1597, 1597, 1616, 1654, 1741, 1579, 1622, 1597, 1596, 1579, 1665, 1622, 1598, 1664, 1598, 1597, 1660, 1615, 1643 and 1654 are included under the topic Early Byfeld History in all our PDF Extended History products and printed products wherever possible.

 Byfeld Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Byfeld has appeared include Byfield, Byfeld, Byfelde, Byfild, Byfielde, Bifield and many more.

 Early Notables of the Byfeld family (pre 1700)